zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

     /**
      * Create a Unix directory
      *
-     * @param value directory name with path to create
+     * @param value directory name with a path to create
      * @return Response object
      * @author Frank Giordano
      */